zzzprojects/docs/entityframework-plus.net/pages/getting-started/tutorial-batch-operations.md

 ## Batch Update

-Updates multiples rows using an expression in a single database roundtrip and without loading entities in the context.
+Updates multiple rows using an expression in a single database roundtrip and without loading entities in the context.

 {% include template-example.html %}
 ```csharp